 Adopt an overly complicated approach like we discussed and you lose sight of those essential basics.
 Lose sight of the basics and you’re doomed.
 You’re doomed to a life of low reliability.

 I worked with Erik for the better part of a year on a very challenging scope of work.
 Working with knowledgeable client is always a privilege, and in the field of Engineering & Maintenance Erik’s extensive international background serves him well.
 He has an exemplary eye for detail, which earns respect very quickly.
-He also has an innate ability to listen, which along with his conceptual viewpoint of matters is a great aid to dissect a problem, and define possible solutions.
+He also has an innate ability to listen and define possible solutions.

 But improving reliability is a marathon, not a sprint.

 It takes time.
 And often it takes quite a bit longer than you want to hire consultants for.
 Let’s be honest, hiring good consultants to change your business is expensive.
 Not something most companies can afford to do for a long time.
 But, companies also can not afford to ignore reliability for a long time.
 The solution is quite simple.
 You need to achieve reliability (mostly) on your own.

 To succeed you need:

 And that’s exactly what’s on offer at the Road to Reliability™.

 I’m not big on social media and I prefer to keep to myself.

 But I also understand that when I put a framework like the Road to Reliability™ online, people may well want to know a bit about the person behind it.